raghav25bai10853/Inventory-Management-System/README.md

 # Inventory-Management-System
 VITyarthi CSE Course Project (Python essentials)
 # Overview of the project
-This is a simple console-based inventory management system that allows users to manage product stock levels.
-Users can view the current inventory, add products or quantities, sell products, and get alerts when product quantities are low.
+This is a simple inventory management system that allows users to manage products and their quantities.
+Users can view the current inventory, add products or sell products and get alerts when product quantities are low.
 The program runs in a loop until the user chooses to exit.
 # Features
-Display the current inventory of products and their quantities.
+1.)
+Display the current inventory of products and their quantities.<br>
-Add new products or update quantities of existing products.
+2.)
+Add new products or update quantities of existing products.<br>
-Sell products by reducing their quantities in the inventory.
+3.)
+Sell products by reducing their quantities in the inventory.<br>
-Alerts when product quantity falls below a threshold (5 units).
+4.)
+Alerts when product quantity falls below a threshold (5 units).<br>
-Simple menu-driven user interface for ease of use.
+5.)
+Simple menu-driven user interface for ease of use.<br>
 # Technologies/Tools used
 Language - Python 3<br>
 Interface - Command Line Interface (CLI) / Terminal<br>